OrienteerBAP/Orienteer-Guidebook/understanding_orienteer_ui.md

 To add new widgets, re-size and move them around on the dashboard, click  ![](UI-adding-widgets.jpg) on the top right of the dashboard.

-You can add the pre-defined Orienteer widgets only to particular pages.
-The set of these pages is a wiget's scope.
+You can add pre-defined Orienteer widgets only to particular pages.
+The set of these pages is called a wiget's scope.

 |Page|URL|Scope in Orienteer 1.1|
 | -- | -- | -- |